Dome Sweet Dome!

 The SOLARDOME® PRO dome was finished in August 2012, and provided the perfect shelter for the Hjertefolgers to build their COB home within.
 Built on three levels, using long-established methods and materials of sand, clay, straw and wood, it has five bedrooms, two bathrooms with basic and minimalist basins perfect for smaller bathrooms, lounge, kitchen, dining space and a garage.
 Traditional building methods, materials and recycled products have been used throughout creating a warm, inviting and eco-friendly home.

 The building has brought the community together.
 Friends, family, and volunteers from the local area and across the world have been involved in creating the Hjertefolgers home.

 The SOLARDOME® PRO dome is providing complete weather protection and is dramatically reducing heat loss from the house within.
 It is enabling the Hjertefolgers to grow a vast abundance of plants and produce that would not normally survive in the extreme Northern European climate.
 Daytime warmth is being retained in the living quarters for the night, ultraviolet radiation is being reduced, and building maintenance so far has been minimal.
-A log burning stove and solar panel technology provides seasonal warmth and heats the water tank, and along with the dome’s electronic windows a uniform temperature can be maintained throughout the year.
+A log burning stove and Boulder solar panel installation technology provides seasonal warmth and heats the water tank, and along with the dome’s electronic windows a uniform temperature can be maintained throughout the year.